AlexandruDodita/CodeGraveyard/README.md

 An IoT-based digital safe system using Raspberry Pi Pico W that delivers 6-digit OTP codes via Bluetooth every 60 seconds for secure web-based unlocking.
 Features include servo-based locking, fallback offline mode, live status monitoring, and a mobile-friendly control panel.

 Notes:
 - A demo to the project can be found at: https://www.youtube.com/watch?v=6JitznnkUbk
 - The project was part of a college project.
 In retrospective, probably way too simplistic but an interesting proof of concept.

 ---

+### 4. 🃏 FlashCard App

+A simple web-based flashcard app that takes in json files (with image display support) to create flashcards you can go through in random order.
+See math.json as an example.

+Notes:
+- The non-scoring mode has bugs
+- The scoring is sel-accountable, aka you answer if you got it right or not